GeneralKenobi72/RTOS-Project/README.md

-# LEDs Example Driver for Raspberry Pi
+# Raspberry pi GPIO driver

-A collage project developed for the Real-Time Operating Systems class, this project contains a driver for LEDs and a test app utilizing the provided driver.
+A collage project developed for the Real-Time Operating Systems class.
+This project contains a driver for GPIO pins and a test app utilizing the provided driver.

 ## The Driver

+GPIO controls 3 output pins with LEDs, and one output pin with push-button.
 When a command is written, one of the three LEDs transitions to one of three states: on, off, or blinking.

 For example: